The Blue Giraffe: Plot summary

 Athelstan Cuff, an English immigrant to America, finds his son, Peter, distraught on having learned he is adopted.
 He reassures the boy that it makes no difference, and at Peter's urging explains why he never had natural children.

 In 1976, before coming to America, Cuff is a park official in southern Africa.
 He is called to a wildlife preserve in the Okavango River Delta by George Mtengeni, the local warden, to investigate the sighting of a strange blue giraffe.
 Once on the scene, he learns that the mystery extends far deeper.
 Together with Mtengeni, he observes not just the animal in question but another giraffe with a goat-like beard, only six feet long, a green hippopotamus with pink spots, and a two-headed rhinoceros.
 Other creatures are so mutated their very survival is threatened, and Mtengeni is concerned about the long-term prospects of the animal population.

 Establishing camp in the bush, the two are separated when the warden goes out into the night for firewood and Cuff, hearing what he takes for a native woman's scream from another direction, heads off to investigate.
 He finds the woman treed by a buffalo and rescues her, only to realize he has now lost his way and cannot relocate the camp.
 The woman, Ingwamza, undertakes to lead him back to her village.
-When daylight comes and Cuff can finally see her clearly, he discovers Ingwamza too is a mutation; despite her generally human proportions, she has greenish-yellow hair, a short tail, and the head of a baboon.
+When daylight comes and Cuff can finally see her clearly, he discovers Ingwamza too is a mutant; despite her generally human proportions, she has greenish-yellow hair, a short tail, and the head of a baboon.
 Startled, he accidentally shoots himself in the foot.

 Now dependent on Ingwamza for survival, Cuff allows her to lead him onward despite his horror.
 They soon arrive at the village of the Fene Abantu, or baboon people.
 There, Cuff is introduced to their chief, Ingwamza's father Indlovu.
 The chief explains what he knows about himself and his people.
 He was the first of their race; the others of the tribe are all his descendants.
 His first memories are of the black man who taught him to speak, Stanley H. Mqhavi, who worked for "the machine man", a white man named Heeky.
 Heeky was called the machine man for some sort of device he had built and operated at the edge of the Chobe Swamp.
 When Heeky died, Mqhavi tried leading Indlovu and his progeny back towards civilization, but became lost in the delta and died after admonishing his charges never to go near the machine.
 The Fene Abantu have lived in the delta ever since.